mpenet/legba/API.md

     data for the handler - default to `keyword`

-  * `:query-string-params-key` - where to find the decoded query-string parameters - defaults to `:params`
+  * `:query-string-params-key` - where to find the decoded query-string parameters - defaults to `:query-params`

   * `:validation-result` - function that controls how to turn `com.networknt.schema.ValidationResult` into a clj -> json response.
 Defaults